ADHD; Focus & Executive Function: A Neuroscience Guide

 In my work with clients, we usually follow three steps.

 Second, we design small pattern shifts.
 These are tiny moves that your ADHD brain can actually use: a different way to start, a different way to break work into steps, a different way to respond when your focus starts to drift.
 These shifts have to be realistic.
-If your executive function cannot do them on a bad day, they are not useful for ADHD focus and executive function in real life.
+If your executive function cannot do them on a bad day, the shifts are not useful for ADHD focus and executive function in real life.

 Third, we repeat and refine.
 You test your new moves in real life, we see what worked and what did not, and we adjust.
 Each time you use a new pattern, your ADHD brain lays down a little more myelin around that pathway.
 Your ADHD focus and executive function slowly align with the life you are trying to build.